afsar-web0/My-project/README.md

 # My-project
-This is my first repositroy.
+This is my first repository.
+Athour_ Afsar Ali